-- 9. Zoning Code Ordinance: Request of the City of North Liberty for Ordinance amending Chapter 168 of the North Liberty Code of Ordinances, governing commercial and industrial districts defined and dimensional standards and the use matrix table and Chapter 173 of the North Liberty Code of Ordinances, governing business and public use signs
+- 9. Zoning Code Ordinance: Request of the City of North Liberty for an Ordinance amending Chapter 168 of the North Liberty Code of Ordinances, governing districts defined and dimensional standards for RD and RM Districts.

 - a.
 Staff Presentation

 - b.
 Public Comments

 - c.
 Questions and Comments

 - d.
 Recommendation to the City Council